wp-plugins/wp-auto-tagging/Readme.txt

 == Description ==

 WP Auto Tagging is a free Wordpress plugin to automatically add tags for Wordpress Posts.
 Please note that Plugin is under construction and it is its first release.
 I will keep it updating with passage of time, you should keep in touch for bugs and problems you find in plugin.
-WP Auto Tagging works best for small & big blog owners with more than 300 posts and because of its auto tagging functionality.
+WP Auto Tagging works best for small & big blog owners.

 Demo:
 =====